-.Cold winter camp was not my favourite until I completed my current set up to keep myself warm in those nights.
+Cold winter camp was not my favourite until I completed my current setup to keep myself warm on those nights.

 How this trip came to be was pretty random.
 The other day as I came out of my gym to my car, a guy with a black F150 came to me and asked about 4WD related stuff.
-Then he said if I knew his buddy Hai with a black Jeep.
+Then he asked if I knew his buddy Hai with a black Jeep.
 I didn’t.

 Fast forward a few weeks later, I saw someone posting Hai’s Jeep.
 That’s how I found Hai.
 His Jeep has been to many places but winter camp was never his first choice.
 This year, because of COVID, we’re all stuck in BC.
 It’s time to adjust and adapt to fully embrace our weather.